OWASP Mobile Top 10: Brief Overview

-This category covers all issues (like buffer overflow) related to the bad practices followed by developers in the development of the code.
+This category covers all issues (like buffer overflow) related to the bad practices followed by developers in developing the code.

 Mitigations: Use static analysis tools to identify issues in code development.
 Follow secure programming guidelines in the development of the code.
 Peer review may be an option for reviewing a code periodically.

-As the name suggests, this category related to a modification of the code of mobile applications.
-An attacker can easily download binaries of mobile apps from the internet, hence it is easy to modify the code by doing reverse engineering and change the APIs and contents of code for monetary gain.
+As the name suggests, this category is related to a modification of the code of mobile applications.
+An attacker can easily download binaries of mobile apps from the internet; hence it is easy to modify the code by reverse engineering and change the APIs and contents of code for monetary gain.

-Mitigations: Mobile apps should be able to detect the integrity of code while running on mobile device.
-Also, it should able to detect the security of the platforms such as jailbroken Apple and rooted Android devices.
+Mitigations: Mobile apps should detect the integrity of code while running on a mobile device.
+It should also detect the security of the platforms such as jailbroken Apple and rooted Android devices.

-This category related to extracting the information regarding the source code, libraries, algorithms, and other assets from the binaries and executables files.
+This category is related to extracting the source code, libraries, algorithms, and other assets from the binaries and executables files.

-This category related to the implementation of extra functionalities (not planned or needed) in the mobile applications by the developer.
-Extra functionalities include passwords left by mistake in a comment section, disabling logging mechanism etc.
+This category is related to the implementation of extra functionalities (not planned or needed) in the mobile applications by the developer.
+Extra functionalities include passwords left by mistake in a comment section, disabling the logging mechanism, etc.

 Subscribe us to receive more such articles updates in your email.